System model

 • Exposed through Outputs: geometry and data are parallel results of the same evaluated system.

-• Sustained through Reuse: shared definitions keep the same system model consistent across many documents.
+• Sustained through Reuse: Global Blocks keep the same system model consistent across many projects.

 The important bridge is that the evaluation engine sits between authored behavior and realized results.
 Inputs enter through parameters and reference context.
 Logic resolves meaning.
 Evaluation turns that meaning into geometry and outputs.